NickStevens722/GolfDictionary/README.md

 This site is hosted on GitHub and deployed from Heroku.
 Any commit updates or new releases will be deployed to that master branch.

+There are environment variables set on Heroku such as the port at 5000 and the IP at 0.0.0.0.
+Also stored there is the access to the database so that the username and password and stored online.

 The app can be found at this link https://golf-dictionary.herokuapp.com/

 To view the source code please click on the following GitHub address https://github.com/NickStevens722/Golftionary